-Crispy fried onions - While the signature onion string topping may be the reason everyone digs in, it's the fresh ingredients and homemade sauce that will have everyone coming back for seconds.
+- Crispy fried onions bring the signature crunchy topping.
+While these crispy morsels may be the reason everyone digs in, it's the fresh flavor that will keep everyone coming back for seconds.

-- Mushrooms - I typically use cremini (baby bellas), shitake, or a combination of both.
+- Fresh mushrooms: I use cremini (baby bellas), shitake, or a combination of both.
 Feel free to add your favorite mushrooms.
 They provide a hearty meatiness in the casserole that you simply don't get from canned cream of mushroom soup.
 Caramelizing the mushrooms in butter adds another layer of incredible flavor.

 See the recipe card for complete instructions and ingredient amounts.

-- Preheat a skillet over medium heat.
+Step 3: Preheat a large skillet over medium heat.
 Add 2 tablespoons butter and the mushrooms.
-Cook until brown and caramelized, approx. 10 minutes.
+Cook until golden brown and caramelized, approx. 10 minutes.
 Add the thyme.

-- Add the remaining 2 tablespoons butter.
-Once melted, whisk in the flour and cook for 1-2 minutes.
+Step 4: Add the remaining 2 tablespoons butter.
+Once melted, whisk in all-purpose flour and cook for 1-2 minutes.

-- Slowly add the chicken broth, then the milk, while whisking.
-Simmer for 2-3 minutes while the sauce thickens.
-Season with salt and pepper.
+Step 5: Slowly add the chicken broth and then the milk, whisking continuously.
+Simmer for 2-3 minutes to thicken the sauce.
+Season with salt and black pepper.

-- Bake at 375 for 20 minutes.
-If the onions start to get too brown, cover the dish with foil to finish baking.
+Step 6: Transfer the tender green beans to an oven-safe casserole dish.
+Pour the creamy sauce over the beans.
+Top with crispy onions.
+Bake at 375℉ for 20 minutes.
+If the onion topping starts to get too brown, cover the dish with aluminum foil to finish baking.

 I do not recommend freezing green bean casserole.
-The cream sauce won't retain the proper consistency if frozen and thawed.
+The texture of the beans and consistency of the cream sauce will be compromised if frozen and thawed.

 This casserole can be made up to one day ahead of time.
 Prepare the casserole according to the directions, but stop before adding the onion strings.
 Cover and refrigerate.
 When ready to bake, top the casserole with the crispy fried onions and bake according to the recipe's directions.